 - Need e-commerce tracking for Shopify?
 Klaviyo or a solid drip email marketing review ecommerce tool might fit better.

 - Running a nonprofit?
-Mailchimp offers 15% off, but verify if it applies to add-ons.
+Mailchimp offers 15% off, but verify if it applies to add-ons — and you’ll need to submit documentation before upgrading.

 So, if you’re testing automations, just starting segmentation, or growing an online store, Mailchimp’s Standard plan is a safe bet.
 For enterprises, the Premium tier works — as long as you’re ready for enterprise-level bills.